2018 Sustainability Goals – Why am I doing it?

 The bathroom is one of the first things I decided to tackle when I decided to go completely natural in what I put in and on my body.
 There are a few last chemical or commercial products that I want to use up and replace with natural ones such as my make-up, conditioner and toothpaste.

-Finally, I want to phase out plastic and teflon in my kitchen as part of my 2018 sustainability goals.
+Finally, I want to phase out plastic, single-use items and teflon in my kitchen as part of my 2018 sustainability goals.
 I have already begun this project, but want to go even deeper into it as I finish my bathroom.
-As items wear out or are used up I want to replace them with plastic-free or homemade alternatives.
+As items wear out or are used up I want to replace them with plastic-free, sustainable or homemade alternatives.
 On the forefront of the list are sponges, which I’m almost out of.
 If you have a good suggestion drop it in the comments.
 Next I am looking at cutting board (which are already very worn) and then I will continue from there.
 Another thing I want to phase out are teflon pots and pans which I want to replace with cast-iron, stainless steel or other healthier alternatives.

 These are my 2018 sustainability goals.
 What are your goals for the coming year?